Mayday Parade: Monsters in the Closet (2013–2014)

 On January 10, 2013, the band re-signed with Fearless Records and headed back into the studio to record their fourth studio album.
 The group supported All Time Low and Pierce the Veil on the Spring Fever Tour from April to May 2013.
 On June 26, Bundrick confirmed that the band had finished recording the album.

 On August 27, the band released the first single "Ghosts" from their fourth studio album.
 The song peaked at number 46 on the US Hot Rock & Alternative Songs chart and number 35 on the UK Rock & Metal Singles Chart.
 On September 17, the band released the second single from the album, "Girls".
 On October 8, their fourth studio album, Monsters In The Closet, was officially released.
 The album debuted at number ten on the Billboard 200, selling 30,000 copies first week.
 The band headlined the Glamour Kills Tour in the fall of 2013.
 On November 15, the video for "Ghosts" was released.
 A music video produced and directed by Bobby Czzowitz, for the single “12 Through 15” was later released alongside a lyric video variant.

 The group embarked on a European headlining tour called the Monsters Overseas Tour from January and February 2014, with support from Man Overboard, Divided by Friday, and Decade.
-In March 2014, the band covered Bush's song "Comedown" and was released as a single for the compilation album, Punk Goes 90s Vol. 2.
+In March 2014, the band covered "Comedown" by Bush, which was released as a single for the compilation album, Punk Goes 90s Vol. 2.
 In April 2014, the group headlined the So Devastating, It's Unnatural Tour with We Are the In Crowd, Transit and Divided By Friday joining as supporting acts.
 A deluxe version of Monsters in the Closet, with new songs included, was released on May 27, 2014.
 They performed at the 2014 Vans Warped Tour.
 In October and November, the band went on the Honeymoon Tour with support from Tonight Alive, Major League and PVRIS.